 Ragwort!
 Thistle!
 Blackberry!
 Oh My!

-Broadacre or Spotspraying, Drones can get to your steep or wet locations
+Spot Spraying or Broad Acre, Drones can get to your steep and wet locations

 Broad Acre Spraying

-Often spraying a complete area or paddock is more desirable because of the density of weeds, early stage of growth, spray-graze strategy, or the residual effects some herbicides provide.
+Spraying a complete area or paddock is desirable when weeds are dense, for a “spray-graze” strategy, or to benefit from the residual effects some herbicides provide.
 The DJI Agras T40 can spray as much as 15 hectares per hour in relatively open, flat terrain with few obstacles.
-In more complex areas with steeper hill sides, trees, other obstacles or higher rates of herbicide application this rate drops appreciably and can be as little as 5 Hectare per hour.
-In almost all cases we charge a simple flat fee per acre, recognising that most jobs have more complex slow areas and faster more simple areas.
-Examples of broad acre application include late fall/winter spraying of emergent broad leaf weeds such as Capeweed with a dilute 2-4-D based herbicide to encourage selective grazing by cattle.
-Winter growth stimulants such as Gibberellic acid are also commonly applied by broad acre methods.
+In more complex areas with steep hill sides, trees, power lines or other obstacles, or higher rates of herbicide application this rate drops appreciably and can be as little as 5 hectares per hour.